Dangerous Attraction

 Dangerous Attraction is the debut album released by heavy metal band Lion.

 The original album was released in Japan as an import.
 A remastered edition was released in 2017 and included "The Transformers (Theme)" single as a bonus track.

+Critical reception

+American magazine Cashbox reacted positively on the album's music with the comment "Fairly melodic, beat-heavy metal pop with hooky anthemic choruses to burn.
+Sets no new standards, but fits well in the genre."